grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 ### Supported languages

 This eBPF profiler only collects CPU profiles.
-Generally natively compiled languages like C/C++, Go, Rust are supported (also see [Troubleshooting](https://grafana.com/docs/alloy/latest/reference/components/pyroscope/pyroscope.ebpf/#troubleshooting) for additional requirements).
+Generally, natively compiled languages like C/C++, Go, and Rust are supported.
+Refer to [Troubleshooting unknown symbols][troubleshooting] for additional requirements.

+Python is the only supported high-level language, as long as `python_enabled=true`.
-The only high-level language supported is Python.
-Other high-level languages like Java, Ruby, PHP, JavaScript, etc. will require some additional work in order to correctly show stack traces of methods in these languages.
-Currently their CPU usage will be displayed belonging to the runtime's methods instead.
+Other high-level languages like Java, Ruby, PHP, and JavaScript require additional work to show stack traces of methods in these languages correctly.
+Currently, the CPU usage for these languages is reported as belonging to the runtime's methods.

 ## Golang profiling in pull mode